flexatone/fetter/doc/articles/lreepr/lreepr.md

 {.env-test} $ pip install -r requirements.txt
 ```

-Note that more than three packages are installed: `requests` adds a number of transitive dependencies.
-Providing the virtual environment's Python with `-e python3` and the dependencies with `--bound requirements.txt`, `fetter validate` reports the "Unrequired" dependencies:
+While only three direct dependencies are defined, seven packages are installed: `requests` adds four transitive dependencies.
+Providing the virtual environment's Python with `-e python3` and the dependencies with `--bound requirements.txt`, `fetter validate` reports these installed but not defined dependencies as "Unrequired":

 ```shell
 {.env-test} % fetter -e python3 validate --bound requirements.txt